-- Two or three (2-3) additional résumés on clean, neat paper (résumé paper is preferred) - Pad of paper and a pen in a folder or padfolio - Portfolio, including sample of your work, certificates, awards, etc. - References with phone numbers (be sure your information is at the top, matching the header on your résumé to continue your "brand") - Your questions for the employer, however, avoid questions readily answered by the position description or through basic research on the employer's website
+- Two or three (2-3) additional résumés on clean, neat paper (résumé paper is preferred). - Pad of paper and a pen in a folder or padfolio. - Portfolio which includes a sample of your work, certificates, awards, etc. - References with phone numbers (be sure your information is at the top, matching the header on your résumé and cover letter to continue your "brand"). - Your questions for the employer.
+Avoid questions readily answered by the position description or through basic research on the employer's website.